 Christmas shoppers in the UK are famous for their festive spirit and have no regrets when it comes to spending.
 A recent poll revealed that 16% of customers could not remember exactly how much money they spent upon completing their purchase.

-2. Christmas debt statistics report 46% of Millennials and parents with kids under 18 are most willing to take on debt due to gift shopping.
+17. Christmas debt statistics report 41% of Americans are willing to take on debt due to gift shopping.

 This varies from country to country.
 For example, in Luxembourg and the Netherlands this figure is relatively small — merely 3% and 5%, respectively — whereas in Romania it is a whopping 19%.